 Your shoulder joint joins two bones – the shoulder blade (scapula) and the upper arm bone (humerus).
 The end of the shoulder blade – the glenoid – meets the head of the upper arm bone to form a flexible ball and socket joint.
 The joint is stabilized by cartilage that surrounds the glenoid.
 Ligaments, tendons and muscles help hold the shoulder in a stable position.

 Your shoulder can become unstable because the ball of the upper arm bone is larger than the shoulder socket that holds it.
-This instability can lead to dislocations, sprains, torn rotator cuffs and other conditions.
+This instability can lead to dislocations, sprains, torn rotator cuffs and other shoulder conditions.

 - Acromioclavicular joint separation

 - Labral tears

 For more information about our treatments for shoulder conditions and injuries, or to schedule an appointment with an orthopedic specialist, please call (502) 629-1234.